 Mr. BURTON of Indiana.
 Mr. Chairman, I offer an amendment.
+The Clerk read as follows:

-Amendment offered by Mr. Burton of Indiana
+Amendment offered by Mr. BURTON of In-

 SEC.
 15. WAIVER OF PROVISIONS OF SECTION 4.
 The provisions of section 4 of this Act shall cease to be effective if-